 The dates have been announced: the festival will take place from the 18th to the 26th of April 2020 between Lucca and Viareggio.

-Lucca, 16th of January – enrolments in international competitions for feature films and short films by Lucca Film Festival and Europa Cinema 2020 are now open, the festival will take place from the 18th to the 26th of April between Lucca and Viareggio, as one of the leading events organized and supported by the Fondazione Cassa di Risparmio of Lucca.
+Lucca, 16th of January – enrolments in international competitions for feature films and short films by Lucca Film Festival and Europa Cinema 2020 are now open, the festival will take place from the 28th of May to the 8th of June between Lucca and Viareggio, as one of the leading events organized and supported by the Fondazione Cassa di Risparmio of Lucca.

 The festival, which over the years has brought to Tuscany great names of international cinema such as Oliver Stone, David Lynch, Rutger Hauer and George Romero, has always been committed to enhancing independent contemporary productions.
 The competition is an international showcase thanks to which directors from all over the world will be able to nominate their films to the competitive section scheduled at the festival.